a2s-institute/robile_navigation/README.md

 # robile_navigation
 Navigation launch files for robile in gazebo and real robot with ROS2.
-Also suport multi robot navigation.
+Also supports multi robile navigation.

 ## Instalation